vygr/ChrysaLisp/doc/ASSIGNMENT.md

 ## Auto typing

-If you don't provide a qualifier for the copy type, i ui s us b ub l ul, (assign) will attempt to lookup the type as declared in any (def-struct) for that field.
-If not found or not a symbol it will default to a long.
-If the type is found it will use the correct VP cpy instruction that matches the field type.
+If you don't provide a qualifier for the copy type, `i ui s us b ub l ul`, `(assign)` will attempt to lookup the type as declared in any `(def-struct)` for that field.
+If not found or not a symbol it will default to `ul`.
+If the type is found it will use the correct VP copy instruction that matches the field type.

 This saves a huge amount of finger trouble with field accesses and is the standard way you should access fields unless you have a good reason not to.